National Association of Pediatric Nurse Practitioners

 Challenges & Solutions

 Challenge: Find more opportunities for NPATs to train providers.
-NAPNAP has an active network of NPATs ready to educate providers about guidelines-based care.
-However, some NPATs, particularly those in rural areas, have experienced challenges in finding an audience for this program.
+NAPNAP had an active network of NPATs ready to educate providers about guidelines-based care.
+However, some NPATs, particularly those in rural areas, experienced challenges in finding an audience for this program.